thimc/dupmail/README.md

 # dupmail

 dupmail scans a directory that (presumably) contains offline e-mail files.
-The program assumes that there's a Message-ID header stored in each file.
+The program deems a mail a duplicate by comparing the Message-ID header and in case there isn't one the mail is simply skipped.

 These mails are typically fetched by a program such as OfflineIMAP, mbsync or fdm and should work nicely with any of them.

-On exit it summarizes how many mails it iterated over and how many were duplicates.
+On exit dupmail will print the file paths of all the duplicates.

 ## Installation